Flight Review

 Operations at Satellite Airports

-When operating to or from a satellite airport within a Class C or Class D airspace area, pilots must operate in compliance with FAA arrival and departure traffic patterns.
+Pilots must comply with FAA arrival and departure traffic patterns when operating to or from a satellite airport within a Class C or Class D airspace area.

 Traffic Pattern Altitudes